-The wirewound resistors are used when the power to dissipate is very high.
-Once this resistor has been built it is usually coated with a layer of vitrified enamel.
+Wirewound resistors are used, in most cases, when the power they must dissipate is very high.
+Once the resistor has been made it is usually coated with a layer of vitrified enamel.

 This type of resistor can be compared to the filament of an incandescent lamp, where the power is transformed into heat (In an incandescent lamp, this power is transformed into light and heat).

 Wirewound resistors are manufactured with values up to 100 Kilohms approximately, because of the physical dimensions problems.
 The goal is to achieve the biggest dissipation of heat in the smallest possible space.
 Wirewound resistors can generally dissipate powers from 5 watts up to 100 watts or more.